mirober/mathfly-site/implementation.md

 To save digging through old pull requests, I\'ll put the text of any major updates here.

 ## Fix integer bug - 5
 The regular dragonfly `IntegerRef` class allows for example \"162\" to be dictated as \"hundred sixty two\", dropping the \"one\".
-This provides some convenience but when you allow multiple numbers side-by-side in a repeat rule, as mathfly does, it causes problems.
+This provides some convenience but when you allow multiple numbers side-by-side in a repeat rule, as Mathfly does, it causes problems.
 Since Dragon cannot distinguish between \"four hundred thirty three\" and \"four, hundred thirty three\", it produces \"4133\" instead of \"433\" as intended.

 I\'ve re-implemented the class in `lib/integers.py` so that it now requires \"133\" to be dictated as \"one hundred thirty three\", solving the problem.
 It should now be possible to dictate numbers any way you want: